Raqeeb27/MyResourceHub/Starship_Prompt/starship_installation.md

 - **Automated Installation:** Installs Starship prompt and its dependencies automatically.
 - **Customizable:** Allows users to choose from various preset configurations or create a custom configuration.
+- **Supports Multiple Distributions** Configures Starship prompt for Android, Arch, Debian and Fedora systems seamlessly.
 - **Supports Multiple Terminals:** Configures Starship prompt for Bash, Zsh, and Fish shells.
 - **Nerd Font Support:** Optionally installs the Caskaydia Cove Nerd font for enhanced symbol support.
 - **Easy to Use:** Simple and interactive script with prompts for user input.

 ## Supported Platforms

-This script is tested and supported on `Ubuntu Linux` systems.
+This script is tested and supported on `Android`, `Arch`, `Debian` and `Fedora` systems.